node-red/node-red.github.io/docs/configuration.md

 flowFile
 : the file used to store the flows.
 Default: `flows_<hostname>.json`

+userDir
+: the directory to store all user data, such as flow and credential files and all library data.
+Default: the Node-RED install directory

+nodesDir
+: a directory to search for additional installed nodes.
+Node-RED searches the `nodes` directory under install directory.
+This property allows an additional directory to be searched, so that nodes can be installed outside of the Node-RED install structure.

+uiHost
+: the interface to listen for connections on.
+Default: 0.0.0.0 - *all IPv4 interfaces*.

+  *Standalone only*.

 uiPort
 : the port used to serve the editor UI.
 Default: 1880.